 The pavements should be designed and constructed with adequate surface and subsurface drainage.
 Where standing water develops, either on the pavement surface or within the base course layer, softening of the subgrade and other problems related to the premature deterioration of the pavement can be expected.
 Furthermore, good drainage should minimize the possibility of the subgrade materials beneath the pavement becoming saturated over a long period of time.
 Infiltration and subterranean water are the two sources of water that should be considered in the pavement design for the project.
 Infiltration is surface water that enters the pavement through the joints, pores, cracks in the pavement and through shoulders and adjacent areas pavements as a result of precipitation.
 Subterranean water is a source of water from a high water table on the site.
-The long term groundwater level on the site is estimated to be located deeper than the extent of our subsurface exploration.
+The long term groundwater level on the site is estimated to be located at a depth of about 91⁄2 feet to 15 feet.
 Therefore, infiltration is the most important source of water to be considered for this project.